M1chelGom3s/project_cellchat_appWeb/README.md

 6. Open the file `app.R` and hit the "Run ALL" button in the toolbar of the script editor (or CTRL+Alt+R` in the R session window).
 The Shiny app should open in a new window.
 You may need to instruct your browser to not block popup windows for this URL.

-## Data

-the gyrus danté (DG) cell dataset.
-The cell populations are annotated and created from Seurat (V3). ask Rejane if the datasets are public or not ?

 ## Deployment

 The app is deployed through RStudio's webservice [shinyapps.io](https://shinyapps.io/).
-Additionally, the app is published on [RStudio Cloud](https://rstudio.cloud/project/258634) which provides a complete development environment of the project.
 The 'CellChat' package has been compiled under R 4.1.3.